oddballteam/challenges/address-book/README.md

 - The api takes an offset parameter.
 Implement either pagination, or some sort of infinite scroll.
 - This design is just a general guideline of what the app needs to do, there are obviously gaps (editing state, delete state) that are missing from the wireframes, use your best judgement
-- Search is crucial for the app but as of now, the api can only search on first and last name
+- Search is crucial for the app.
+As of now, the api can only search on first and last name
 - You can test the api by [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/60bf8806cd83b8503e2f)

 ## API